Tongue-Tie–Aware Vocal Coaching

 • Yes.
 I support singers pre-release, post-release, and those not planning a procedure at all.
 Post-release work often focuses on helping the voice and body integrate new freedom gradually, without overwhelm or instability.

 • This is very common for tongue-tied singers.
-When parts of the system are compensating, effort can remain high even with good technique.
-Our work focuses on coordination and ease, rather than forcing sensations or outcomes.
+When parts of the body are compensating, effort can remain high even when we sound good.
+Tongue tie aware vocal coaching works to make singing feel less effortful and more enjoyable for you.

 • Yes, when appropriate and with your consent.
 My work is designed to complement clinical or therapeutic support — not replace it — so that singers experience continuity rather than conflicting approaches.